-Curious about GA4 events?
+Curious about Google Analytics events?
 Have questions about what they are, how they work, how to track them, and maybe even how to create them?

 Google Analytics 4 (GA4) tracks users’ interactions with your website as events.
 While this is a useful way to figure out how people are using your site, it’s a little bit tricky to understand when you’re a beginner.

-So, in this article, we’ll tackle all the questions you might have about GA4 events, event tracking, event parameters, conversion events, and more.
+So, in this article, I’ll tackle all the questions you might have about GA4 events, event tracking, event parameters, conversion events, and more.

 Let’s get started with the basics.